 Government Effectiveness Score: 7 The government is efficient in implementing its programs, as it can rely on a relatively disciplined cabinet, an obedient majority and a competent bureaucracy.
 Resistance, if any, comes from social actors.
 The question of whether government policies are effective is another matter.
-One of the major issues that the Hollande government faced was a lack of credibility concerning its commitments to economic growth, unemployment and the reduction of the public deficit.
+One of the major issues that the Hollande government faced was a lack of credibility concerning its commitment to economic growth, the fight against unemployment and the reduction of the public deficit.
 Optimistic forecasts have been disappointed by poor results on all fronts.
 Most international organizations (the IMF, OECD and the European Union), think tanks or even national organizations (the French central bank, the statistical institute and the Court of Auditors) have pointed out the impossibility of reaching set targets based on overoptimistic data or forecasts.
 The election of President Macron represented a radical change at the top.
 The main improvement has come with the Macron government's ability to combine its policy commitments with intense stakeholder concertation before finalizing legislative proposals.
 During the first 18 months of his term, this method of policymaking was quite successful.
 The new administration was very active in adopting and implementing its ambitious and encompassing policy reform agenda.
-The first positive results in terms of economic policy, growth and unemployment are already being felt.
-In spite of the Yellow Vest uprising, which forced the government to slow its forward charge somewhat, Macron has continued to pursue his reform agenda, even on very sensitive issues such as reform of the pension system.
+The first positive results in terms of economic policy, growth and unemployment were already being felt.
+In spite of the Yellow Vest uprising, which forced the government to slow its pace, Macron continued to pursue his reform agenda, even on very sensitive issues such as reform of the pension system.
+However, the COVID-19 pandemic forced the president and the government to suspend and then withdraw a radical, encompassing and ambitious slate of reforms.
+Opponents from every angle had objected to the change.
+The overall reform results have been remarkably good in the area of the economy and the fight against unemployment.

-Ministerial Compliance Score: 9 Compliance by ministers, when compared internationally, is good, as a minister can be dismissed at any time and without explanation.
+Compliance by ministers, when compared internationally, is good, as a minister can be dismissed at any time and without explanation.
 In the French majority system and in the absence of real coalition governments, the ministers, who are nominated by the president, are largely loyal to him.
 Together with the effective hierarchical steering of governmental action, ministers have strong incentives to implement the government's program, following guidelines set up by the president and prime minister.
 This statement remains true but is highly dependent on the leadership capacities of the president and prime minister.
 Unlike his predecessor, Macron has made clear that strict compliance is expected from ministers, and there is no doubt that his leadership and policy choices will be supported by ministers who, for most, are not professional politicians.